GithubEye/GithubEye/README.md

 * The website of our GithubEye:  http://githubeye.mybluemix.net/

 In this hackathon, my team built a content search service named GithubEye to help people find Github repos.
-Here I give two scenarios when you may need this search service:
+Here I give below scenarios when you may need this search service:

 1. You are following a lot of people and you want to find some interesting repos